nismod/smif/docs/getting_started.rst

 .. literalinclude:: ../src/smif/sample_project/config/sos_models/energy_water.yml
    :language: yaml

-Scenario Sets
-^^^^^^^^^^^^^
+Scenarios
+^^^^^^^^^

 Scenario sets are the categories in which scenario data are organised.
 Choosing a scenario set at this points allows different scenario data to be chosen in model runs which share the same system-of-systems model configuration defintion.

 .. literalinclude:: ../src/smif/sample_project/config/sos_models/energy_water.yml
    :language: yaml